doctorsonrails/lessons/4_sinatra/README.md

 Restart the server, visit `localhost:4567` and you should now see your CV.
 You can now give your IP address to your classmates (run `ifconfig | grep 192` in the console to get it) and they should be able to see your CV on port 4567 (e.g. http://192.168.0.1:4567).

 You have your first web application.

+We should change the links to the image and stylesheet to stop being relative (`./jeremy.jpg`) and start being absolute (`/jeremy.jpg`) as we are now working referencing from the point of view of a webserver, not a file system.

 Push it up to Github for safe-keeping.
 Make sure you include the deleted files by either removing them or using the `a` (for all) flag on the commit.

 ```
 git status